QtnRBT/RESTaurant-API/README.md

 ## 2. Making requests

-Now that everything is properly set up, we can start making requests to our API.
+Now, that everything is properly set up, we can start making requests to our API.
 We have three main routes which you can use :
 - `/items` To interact with all of the dishes
 - `/categories` To interact with the cateogries